andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 In the **Play** state, using the move_base algorithm, the robotic dog gets back home (i.e., close to the human), then starts listening for the room request.
 Once received, it checks which is the corresponing ball color to reach.
 If the ball is not yet in the dog's database, it shifts into the Find state.
 If the ball had instead been seen before, the dog starts heading towards the chosen room, while still relying on move_base.
 After reaching that position, it comes back to the user, once again using move_base: whenever this process is completed, a portion of battery is consumed.
 Furthermore, I assumed that a single cycle of this state consumes slightly more battery, on average, than one of the **Normal** state; for this reason, the threshold of remaining battery before going back to the **Normal** state is higher than in the previous case (i.e., from **Normal** to **Sleep**): this also allows me to make sure that the robot can always go to sleep before completely depleting its battery.

 Lastly, in the **Find** state, the robotic dog looks for the goal ball determined in the **Play** state.
 In order to do so, this state relies on the explore_lite algorithm; a service client sends a flag to the server, which corresponds to the signal the server itself is waiting it order to run the above mentioned algorithm.
-Indeed, the core of the algorithm, which is contained inside the Explore class (see [explore.cpp](src/explore.cpp)), has been adjusted with the inclusion of a method able to handle requests incoming from the `dog_fsm_node` node (see [dog_fsm.py](scripts/dog_fsm.py)).
+Indeed, the core of the algorithm, which is contained inside the Explore class (see [explore.cpp](src/explore.cpp)), has been adjusted with the inclusion of a method able to handle requests incoming from the `/dog_fsm_node` node (see [dog_fsm.py](scripts/dog_fsm.py)).
 The exploration algorithm keeps running until [dog_vision.py](scripts/dog_vision.py) stops its execution, i.e., a new ball has been found.
 If the new ball is indeed the goal one, the robot eventually gets back to the **Play** state.
 The robot will then head over to the human position, and another **Play** state cycle can begin.

 The usage of [rqt_graph](http://wiki.ros.org/rqt_graph) shows all the nodes, topics and namespaces involved in the package execution: